Topology and Dynamics of the Contracting Boundary of Cocompact CAT(0) Spaces: Some basics on contracting geodesics

 It turns out that this property will be much more versatile for our purposes, luckily for us the two notions are equivalent in proper CAT(0) spaces.
 For a complete proof see \cite{CS13} and \cite{BF09}.

-\begin{lemma} If $a(t)$ is a contracting geodesic with contracting constant $A$ then $a(t)$ is $\delta_A$-slim for some $ \delta_A $ which depends only on $A$.
-The converse is also true, if $a(t)$ is $\delta$ slim then it is $\Phi(\delta)$-contracting where $\Phi(\delta)$ depends linearly on $\delta$. \end{lemma}
+\begin{lemma} If $a$ is a contracting geodesic with contracting constant $A$ then $a$ is $\delta_A$-slim for some $ \delta_A $ which depends only on $A$.
+The converse is also true, if $a$ is $\delta$ slim then it is $\Phi(\delta)$-contracting where $\Phi(\delta)$ depends linearly on $\delta$. \end{lemma}

-I will adopt the convention that Bestvina-Fujiwara used in \cite{BF09}, that all constants will be denoted by $\Phi(\cdot)$.
-Typically the function $\Phi(\cdot)$ will be linear in it's terms.
+I will adopt the convention that Bestvina--Fujiwara used in \cite{BF09}, that all constants will be denoted by $\Phi(\cdot)$.
+Typically the function $\Phi(\cdot)$ will be linear in its terms.
 When constants are referenced in later statements the relevant lemma and theorem number will be added as a subscript.
-Sometimes it will be expedient to drop the terms of $\Phi$ if they are clear from context, e.g. lemma~\ref{lemma:slimgeodesics} says that if $a(t)$ is a $\delta$-slim geodesic it is $\Phi_{\ref{lemma:slimgeodesics}}$-contracting.
+Sometimes it will be expedient to drop the terms of $\Phi$ if they are clear from context, e.g. Lemma~\ref{lemma:slimgeodesics} says that if $a$ is a $\delta$-slim geodesic it is $\Phi_{\ref{lemma:slimgeodesics}}$-contracting.

-One of the most important facts about the contracting constant of a geodesic is that it is controlled by the contracting constants of near by geodesics.
+One of the most important facts about the contracting constant of a geodesic is that it is controlled by the contracting constants of nearby geodesics.
 This will very important in the sequel as it will allow us to push contracting geodesics around via isometries and give us fine tuned control on the contracting constants of a target geodesic.

 \begin{lemma} If we have two geodesics $[a,b]$ and $[a',b']$, where $[a,b]$ is $A$-contracting, $d(a,a') = D$, and $d(b,b') = D'$ then $[a',b']$ is $\Phi(A,D,D')$-contracting.
 It suffices to take $\Phi(A,D,D') = 16A + 28D + 7D' + 10$.